Jason-B0816/ProReadMeCopilot/README.md

 ![badge](https://img.shields.io/badge/LICENSE-Apache-yellow)
-# To create a ReadMe generator.
+# Pro README CO-PILOT

-This project is an easy to us ReadMe Generator using Node.js and Inquirer
+## Description

-// This is the template for the README
+An easy to use ReadMe generator using node.js and Inquirer

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)